ISSN: 2277-3657

 Impact of a Healthy Lifestyle on the Psychological Well-being of University Students

-Written by Hanawi S. A. Published On Issue 2 Vol 9, 2020
+Written by Hanawi S. A. Published on Issue 2 Vol 9, 2020

 Health can influence eating habits and also mental and social well-being.
 This cross-sectional study was conducted to determine the relationship between healthy lifestyle and stress among 173 university students using Simple Lifestyle Indicator Questionnaire (SLIQ) and Depression, Anxiety and Stress Score-42 (DASS-42) to measure their emotional states of depression, anxiety and stress.
 The results indicated that 71.8% were categorized as having an unhealthy lifestyle and 28.2% an intermediate li Read More